-Until the first half of the 19th century, the environment in parts of Africa was exceptionally hostile to Europeans.
+Until the first half of the 19th century, the disease environment in parts of Africa was exceptionally hostile to Europeans.
 Out of every 1000 European individuals travelling to tropical Africa between 250 and 500 would die, mostly as a result of contracting malaria.
+Therefore, the tropical parts of Africa were not considered a suitable or attractive place for European settlement.
+For Africans, malaria was often not as deadly.
+First, because when children survived malaria attacks, they developed natural immunity.
+Second, due to past exposure, malaria had caused the development of the sickle cell gene in humans which also provided some resistance to malaria.
+But the sickle cell trait does not provide the cure to malaria as only people that inherit one sickle cell gene from their parents are less susceptible to falling ill from malaria.
+In contrast, when people inherited two copies of the gene they die before reaching the adult age.

-While malaria was not as deadly for Africans, who possessed some resistance to the disease due to a genetic trait called sickle cell, the tropical parts of Africa were not considered a suitable or attractive place for European settlement.
-This changed, in 1840, with the discovery of the anti-malaria drug quinine prophylaxis.
-The death rate from tropical diseases dropped substantially in the decades that followed.
-Thus it was quinine that first made possible the presence of Europeans on the western coast.
-Matters improved once again in 1901-02 when Europeans discovered that mosquitoes were the source of malaria and other tropical diseases.
-Armed with this information they launched vast anti-mosquito campaigns which further reduced the number of deaths.
+Figure 1: Quinine extracted from the bark of the cinchona tree from tropical diseases dropped substantially in the decades following the availability of this effective treatment.
+Thus, it was quinine that first made possible the presence of Europeans on the western coast.
+Matters improved once again in 1901-02 when Europeans found out that mosquitoes were the actual source of malaria and other tropical diseases.
+Armed with this information they launched campaigns to distribute mosquito screens and bed nets alongside quinine to the European population mostly, which further reduced the number of deaths.

+Sources: Wikimedia Commons; Wikimedia Commons, Wikimedia Commons.

+For Europeans, the deadliness of malaria was reduced with the use of the anti-malaria drug quinine from the 1840s onward.
+Quinine was extracted by grinding the dried bark of a cinchona tree (originally found in highland Peru) into a fine powder, as shown in Figure 1.
+This was mixed into a liquid before it could be drunk as medicine against malaria.
+European death rates

-Iron metallurgy: better and cheaper weapons
+Iron metallurgy: stronger and cheaper weapons

 During the 19th century, the technology used to produce iron improved substantially.
 In Africa, the most significant impact of these improvements was in the supply of better and cheaper firearms.
 Europeans initially held most of these weapons and, naturally, this gave them a military advantage.
 The development of the Maxim-gun, a semiautomatic weapon, later proved a crucial factor in the establishment of European military superiority.
 Due to its increased speed of firing, and the fact it was relatively light to carry, it became the standard machine gun of Europeans in Africa.
 Between 1880 and 1920, the disparity in military power between Africans and Europeans was at its height.
-Nevertheless many African societies possessed firearms, sometimes in large quantities.
+Nevertheless, many African societies possessed firearms, sometimes in large quantities.
 Most guns were initially obtained in return for trading slaves.
 All West African states owned substantial quantities of firearms, and some states in the interior of modern Tanzania and Uganda, and Ethiopia also possessed large arsenals of weapons.
 However, most of these were old and heavy firearms, and rarely included machine guns.
 Moreover, many African armies initially lacked any training in how to handle firearms.
 The military advantage meant that the conquest of territory was relatively easy and comparatively cheap for Europeans.